 Insurance Plan that suits your needs.

-your six-month Medigap Open Enrollment Period, insurance
+During your six-month Medigap Open Enrollment Period,

-insurance company offers regardless of any pre-existing
+policy an insurance company offers regardless of any

 Guaranteed issue rights are available in specific situations